Cognitive Benefits of Learning a Second Language

 3. Language Learning Boosts Your Confidence And Self-esteem

 Studies have shown that language learning has this incredible power to boost your self-esteem.
-When you feel more confident in your abilities to learn and communicate in a new language, that confidence spills over into other areas of your life too.
+When you feel more confident in your abilities to learn and communicate in a new language, that confidence also spills over into other areas of your life.
 It's like a domino effect – when you're confident, you'll naturally feel more at ease in social settings, which can help combat those feelings of social anxiety.
 [13]

 Conclusion